 When it comes to breastfeeding, there are many benefits for both mother and baby.
 Click here to read a blog post from Beth A. McGovern, MSN, RNC-OB, Clinical Practice Specialist.

 Breastfeeding Basics Class:

-The Center for Family Education offers a complimentary Breastfeeding Basics class that covers the advantages of breastfeeding, getting off to a good start in the hospital, techniques that work, positions that are comfortable, signs of adequate infant intake, returning to work, collection and storage of breast milk, and correct use of pumping equipment.
+The Center for Family Education offers a Breastfeeding Basics class that covers the advantages of breastfeeding, getting off to a good start in the hospital, techniques that work, positions that are comfortable, signs of adequate infant intake, returning to work, collection and storage of breast milk, and correct use of pumping equipment.
 Click here to see all of our Family Education Classes, select Breastfeeding Basics, and choose an upcoming date and register for this class.

 After you leave the hospital, the following lactation resources are available to you: